Taquo

 “You must have liked this one.
 Why?”

 “You mean, despite the fact that Barney’s sponsoring his application?
-I like his attitude as much as his metrics, really,” Benn says.
+I like his attitude as much as his metrics,” Benn says.
 “Genuine sort.
 Fit.
 Good instincts.
 Inquisitive.
 Low bias.
 Shows initiative.
 He’s been through phase one of the Promethean school.
-Meets upper median for aggregation compatibility and a high pairing augment if creatively directed.
-He’s clever, centered, got a bit of the smart-ass in him, but knows how to keep it on a leash.”
+Meets upper median for aggregation compatibility and a high pairing augment.
+He’s clever, centered, got a bit of the smart-ass in him… but knows how to keep it on a leash.”

 “I guess you’d know.”